 Of course, it must be recognised that there is no substitute for actual and direct exchanges of information between lawyers from different jurisdictions.
 Ours should be an interdependent professional world.
 A world of shared issues and challenges, such as those posed by market regulation.
 A world of instant communication.
 A world of legal practices less constrained by jurisdictional borders.
-In that sense and to that end, the directory of experts and their law firms in the appendices to this book may help to identify local counterparts in potentially relevant jurisdictions.
+In that sense and to that end, the directory of experts and their law firms in the appendices to this book may help to identify local counterparts in potentially relevant jurisdictions (three new jurisdictions - China, the Netherlands and Switzerland - having been added this year).
 And, in that case, I hope that reading the content of this book may facilitate discussions with a relevant author.